mapprotocol/docs/develop/map-relay-chain/consensus/Proof-of-Stake.md

 ## Validator number and Reward

 The participators make these decisions by locking `MAP` and voting for Validator.
-Validator elections are held `every epoch` (approximately once per day).
+Validator elections are held `every epoch` (approximately once per three day).
 The protocol elects a maximum of `100` Validators.
 At each epoch, every elected Validator must be re-elected to continue.
 Validators are selected in proportion to votes received for each Validator.